 Wash Day Steps:

-3. Deep Condition (weekly): Apply a deep conditioning mask for 5–15 minutes
+- Deep Condition (weekly): Apply a deep conditioning mask for 5 to 15 minutes

-Key Fact: Sulfates strip natural oils from curly hair, leading to dryness and frizz.
-Sulfate-free formulas maintain moisture balance while still cleansing effectively.
+Key Fact: Sulfates clean effectively, but they tend to strip natural oils from curly hair in the process, leading to dryness and frizz.
+Sulfate-free formulas maintain moisture balance while still cleansing effectively, which is why Blonde Faith Salon recommends them for curl care.

 Fade Maintenance Schedule

-Tip: Schedule your barber visit 2–3 days before a special event.
+Tip: Schedule your barber visit 2 to 3 days before a special event.
 This allows any minor irritation to settle while keeping the cut fresh.

 Nighttime Hair Protection